ubccpsc/310/resources/readings/cookbooks/async.md

 console.log(' after');
 ```

 While reading this code from top to bottom, you might expect it to print ` before during after`, at runtime it actually prints ` before after during`.
-This is because the `setTimeout` method is asynchronous and its anonymous callback is not executed in the task queue until after `console.log(' after');` has executed, or in other words, until the call stack has been empty.
-To learn more about task queues and call stacks, you can refer to the [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) by Philip Roberts.
+This is because the `setTimeout` method is asynchronous and its anonymous callback is not executed in the callback queue (sometimes called the task queue) until after `console.log(' after');` has executed, or in other words, until the call stack has been empty.
+To learn more about the callback queue and call stacks, you can refer to the [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) by Philip Roberts.

 Three predominant mechanisms exist for executing asynchronous work in Typescript: callbacks, promises, and async/await.
 Each have their benefits and drawbacks.